September 6, 2018

 They adapt to changing market conditions.
-They evaluate risk, forecast
+They evaluate risk, forecast and plan for growth.

 Even if you’ve secured Series A funding, chances are that you’ll be going through many rounds of funding as you grow.
 Investors see having a strong team with a growth mentality, innovative mindset and can-do attitude as an asset.

 It increases the valuation of your company now, reducing the equity you give up to an investor.

 As a startup, you have a proof of concept.
 But you’re still unknown on a larger scale.
 This leaves the gate’s wide open for people to develop an opinion of you early on.